cpury/cpury.github.io/_posts/2018-08-17-learning_where_you_are_looking.md

 });
 {% endhighlight %}

-Now, each time you hit space, an image with the corresponding mouse position should be added to the dataset.
+Now, each time you hit space, an image with the corresponding mouse position should be added to one of the datasets.

 ## Training a model

-Let's create a simple Convolutional Neural Network.
-TensorFlow.js provides a Keras-like API for this:
+Let's create a simple **convolutional neural network**.
+TensorFlow.js provides a Keras-like API for this.
+The network should have a **conv layer**, **max-pooling**, and finally a **dense layer with two output values** (the screen coordinates).
+In between, I added **dropout** as a regularizer and `flatten` to convert 2D-data to 1D.
+Training is done with the **Adam** optimizer.

+I arrived at these values after toying around on my MacBook Air.
+Feel free to **experiment** with them or to **add more layers**!

+Here's the code for the model:

 {% highlight js %}
 let currentModel;